Power Windows (album): Production

-Recording

 Rush recorded Power Windows from April to August 1985 in five different recording studios.
 The group recorded Power Windows with a new producer, Peter Collins.
-During their warm-up gigs in Florida, the band first met Australian engineer James "Jimbo" Barton who Collins had recommended.
+During their warm-up gigs in Florida, the band first met Australian engineer James "Jimbo" Barton, whom Collins had recommended.
 They accepted, and Peart later praised Barton's contributions and suggestions to the band, considering his small recommendations to improve a song, which he referred to as "events", was "just what we were looking for".
 Lifeson compared the experience of recording Power Windows as more pleasant and fun than Grace Under Pressure, which presented various problems for the band.
 He added that the album contained elements that Rush had not incorporated before and broke several boundaries that had existed with previous albums.
 Lee supported this view and said the group decided "not to hold anything back" and make the album first and focus later on the music's onstage presentation.

+Recording began at The Manor Studios in Oxfordshire, England, where the basic rhythm tracks and keyboards were recorded more quickly than usual, in the span of five weeks, to capture more spontaneous performances ready for overdubs.
+They followed a different recording method to prior albums: a rough song structure was recorded to tape first - guide vocals, keyboards and guitars to a click track - then they would play live as a band to this song structure, keeping the drum parts and overdubbing/replacing everything else.
+This way, they could focus more on getting the track down on one piece of tape and punch in when needed, no longer needing to record multiple song passes to edit the best parts from.